-- If an integrity incident has been referred to the Hearing Board, a Hearing Board is convened to review the case.
+1. If an integrity incident has been referred to the Hearing Board, a Hearing Board is convened to review the case.

-- The Hearing Board consists of the Dean of the University (chair) and the Dean of Students or their designees, two faculty members selected by the chair of the Academic Standards Committee, and two students selected by the chair of the Academic Standards Committee in consultation with the president of the Associated Students.
+2. The Hearing Board consists of the Dean of the University (chair) and the Dean of Students or their designees, two faculty members selected by the chair of the Academic Standards Committee, and two students selected by the chair of the Academic Standards Committee in consultation with the president of the Associated Students.
 The parties directly involved may have one other person present who is not an attorney.
 The chair designates a secretary, responsible for recording the salient issues before the Board and the actions of the Board.

-- The parties involved are asked to submit written statements and any written statements submitted are circulated by the chair to the members of the Hearing Board.
+3. The parties involved are asked to submit written statements and any written statements submitted are circulated by the chair to the members of the Hearing Board.
 All parties have the right to appear before the Board, and may be asked to appear before the Board, but the hearing may proceed regardless of failure to appear.
-The Board reviews written statements submitted by the parties and any such other relevant material which the Chair of the Board deems necessary.
+The Board reviews written statements submitted by the parties and any such other relevant material which the chair of the Board deems necessary.
 In hearings involving charges of plagiarism, the Hearing Board may make a judgment that plagiarism has occurred on grounds other than a comparison of the student’s work with the original material.
-Internal stylistic evidence, comparison of the work that is suspect with other written work by the same student, or the student’s inability to answer questions on what he or she has written, may each support a judgment of plagiarism.
+Internal stylistic evidence, comparison of the work that is suspect with other written work by the same student, or the student’s inability to answer questions about what he or she has written may each support a judgment of plagiarism.
 When all presentations are complete, the Board, in executive session, reaches its resolution of the problem.

-The decision of the Hearing Board is final.
+5. The decision of the Hearing Board is final.